 Personally it's a wonderful opportunity to develop your presence.
 For example when he goes down to eat interrupt him the moment he thinks of it.
 Interrupt him with a flick of the line, moving your body sharply back towards his rear, or simply suddenly move into a trot and ask him to follow.

-Either way it 1) interrupts his eating without pulling or physical contact.
-And 2) further strengthens your control.
+Either way it 1) interrupts his eating without pulling or physical contact. and 2) further strengthens your control.

 HTH

 Incidentally there is a fantastic example here in this old video from KFH - if you can hold a stallion back from a mare in heat then grass shouldn't be a problem!
-Lol
+Lol :-p

 (I couldn't get the URL thing to work, so either cut and paste or just put Hemplfing Leading into You Tube search)